 During Joe Scheppers’ tenure as president, the company moved their Jefferson City and Columbia warehouses again to accommodate the growing business.
 They also converted their sales team from a peddle system to presell.
 Now, instead of loading a truck in the morning with an assortment of products selling from that limited inventory, we have a separate salesforce of salesmen who drive smaller vehicles and take orders that are then loaded up and delivered the next day by drivers.

 Joe Priesmeyer, grandson of Norb Scheppers and nephew of Joe Scheppers, was named the company’s third (and current) President in 2008.
 Joe P., as he is called, began working in the Columbia warehouse while a student at Hickman High.
 Even after he went away to New York City’s Columbia University as a diving team recruit, he came back and worked summers.
 His plan was to stay in New York City after graduation, but circumstances led him back to Missouri where he resumed working for the family business.
 As was the case with his uncle, Joe Scheppers, Priesmeyer worked in a wide range of positions at the company.
 His duties included crushing cans, running sales routes and delivery routes, and he was eventually promoted to VP of Sales and Marketing before being named President.

 Expanding the Portfolio

 N.H.
 Scheppers continues to grow and evolve.
-In 2013, Joe Schepper’s daughter, Jamie, joined the company, and a year later her cousin Jeff Tolksdorf, came on board.
-In total, 11 of Norb Scheppers’ three children and eight grandchildren (or their spouses) have formally worked for the company at one time or another.
+In 2013, Joe Schepper’s daughter, Jamie, joined the company, and in 2018 her Brother-in-Law, Chris Ebright, came on board.
+In total, 12 of Norb Scheppers’ three children and eight grandchildren (or their spouses) have formally worked for the company at one time or another.